Knoblauchpilze/chat-server/README.md

 The `InputMessageQueue`'s role is to dispatch the messages and to allow their processing.
 It's not doing any processing itself but rather acts as a synchronization mechanism bewteen the `ClientManager`/`MessageParser` and the `MessageProcessor`s.

-The `MessageProcessor`s are designed to be executed concurrently: they each listen on the message queue and grab messages as they appear.
+The `MessageProcessor`s are designed to be executed concurrently: they each listen to the message queue and grab messages as they appear.
 They handle the necessary processing for the message which includes:

 - persisting information to the database
 - creating new messages